jellysuna/vlt-pomodoro/README.md

 # Pomodoro Timer App

 A simple and interactive Pomodoro timer designed to enhance productivity by using time management techniques.
-The app features The app features two different modes: Pomodoro and Break, background music (BGM) control, and alerts when the session ends.
+The app features two different modes: Pomodoro and Break, background music (BGM) control, and alerts when the session ends.

 ## Features
 - **Pomodoro and Break Modes: Users can switch between Pomodoro sessions and break periods.